Vogelmensch/scanner/paper/scanner-paper.typ

-== Interpretation
+== Interpretation <interpretation>

 Our experiment shows that the timeout-rate $t$ does not exceed $t = 1.5 %$.
 From this we can conclude that $~98.5 %$ of inputs can be solved in sub-exponential time.

-= Future work
+= Future work <future>

 The search algorithm we used is a simple exhaustive search.
 We put all work into reducing the search space such that exhaustive search has to be used as few times as possible.
 To further improve the performance for every possible input, future work may focus on finding better search algorithms.
 One possibility that has been tried during our research is simulated annealing.
-However, a thourough implementation was beyond the scope of this research project.
+However, a thorough implementation was beyond the scope of this research project.